colinstillwell/ddev-site-devkit/README.md

 Each `ddev site-*` command maps 1:1 to a script in that directory.
 These scripts are yours to edit and should be committed to your repository.

+If your project doesn't need frontend or backend scripts, just leave them unused.
+They'll reappear on update if deleted.

 ### How to modify
 1. Open the matching script.
 2. Remove the `#ddev-generated` line (this prevents the script being replaced on update).